 The Family Visitation Program is intended to provide a way for non-custodial parents to spend time with their child in a safe conflict free environment.
 Families receiving varying levels of supervision by a neutral observer.
-The Family Visitation Program includes Supervised Exchanges and Supervised Visitation, The types of supervised visitation available include Supervised Visitation, Coached Parent Ed.
-Visitation, Individualized Parent Ed.
-Visitation, and Monitored Visitation.
-The parenting programs used for Coached Parent Ed Visits and Individualized Parent Ed Visits are trauma informed evidence and family-based programs utilized for the treatment and prevention of child abuse and neglect.
+The Family Visitation Program includes Supervised Custodial Exchanges, Supervised Visitation, Coached Parent Education Visitation, and Monitored Visitation.
+The parenting programs used for Coached Parent Education Visits are trauma informed, evidence and family-based programs utilized for the treatment and prevention of child abuse and neglect.

 Supervised visitation is a way for non-custodial parents to spend time with their child in the presence of a neutral, third party observer and in a safe, conflict-free location.
 This may be necessary for a parent who is just getting to know their child, or when there are other concerns that make it difficult for the non-custodial parent to visit the children.
 The frequency, length and setting of the visits are determined by the needs of the children or by referring agency.
 For this service, staff is in the room, or with the child(ren) at all times and documents the entirety of the visit.